Landsat 7 provides a fresh global perspective of the consistent long-term archive.

 On May 31, 2003, the Scan Line Corrector (SLC), which compensates for the forward motion of the satellite, failed.
 Subsequent efforts to recover the SLC were not successful, and the failure is permanent.
 Without an operating SLC, the sensor’s line of sight traces a zig-zag pattern along the satellite ground track.

 As a result, the imaged area is duplicated, with a width that increases toward the edge of the scene.
 When the Level-1 data are processed, the duplicated areas are removed, leaving data gaps.
-Although these scenes only have 78 percent of their pixels remaining after the duplicated areas are removed, these data are still some of the most geometrically and radiometrically accurate of all civilian satellite data in the world.
+Even though there is some data lose, 78 percent of the pixels still remain after the duplicated areas are removed, these data are still some of the most geometrically and radiometrically accurate of all civilian satellite data in the world.

 A number of papers were written about the Landsat 7 Scan Line Corrector: